ChristopherGriffin/esphome-miniplug-framework/README.md

 ## License

-MIT — use it, fork it, adapt it.
+MIT — use it, fork it, adapt it, add to it.